 What Happens After an Arrest for Domestic Violence?

-It is a common misunderstanding that after the arrest, the alleged victim can decide to press or drop charges.
-In Washington State, it is the prosecutor’s decision to file charges or dismiss the case.
+It is a common misunderstanding that after the arrest, the alleged victim can decide to press charges or drop charges.
+In Washington State, it is ultimately the prosecutor’s decision to file charges or dismiss the case.

 During the early stages of a case, a DV lawyer can sometimes prevent: